-- 1. "Arrangement" means every District Contract, arrangement, procurement, or transaction, whether set forth in writing or otherwise, with another person, party, or entity that involves, directly or indirectly, the offer of payment, solicitation, or receipt of anything of value. - 1.
-"Authorized Signatories" means those authorized officials in Broward Health's Authorized Official, Contract Execution, and Delegation of Authority Policy and any of -their respective designees authorized to bind Broward Health to Contracts. - 2.
+- 1. "Authorized Signatories" means those authorized officials in Broward Health's Authorized Official, Contract Execution, and Delegation of Authority Policy and any of their respective designees authorized to bind Broward Health to Contracts. - 2.
 "Broward Health" means the fictitious name of the North Broward Hospital District, a special tax district established by the Florida legislature, and all of its departments, divisions, units, wholly-owned entities, and other fictitious names now established and as further established from time to time by the Board.
 The term "Broward Health" shall expressly exclude all joint ventures, cooperatives, or interlocal arrangements of the North Broward Hospital District unless the governing documents or articles of such ventures, cooperatives, or interlocal arrangements indicate otherwise or unless the Board of Commissioners establishes a policy to subject such joint venture, cooperative, or interlocal arrangement to the provisions of this Policy. - 3.
-"Business and Procurement Code" means Broward Health's Business and Procurement Code.
+"Business and Procurement Code" means Broward Health's Business and Procurement Code. - 4.
+"Contract" shall have the meaning ascribed to such term in Article II (Definitions) of the Business and Procurement Code. - 5.
+"Contract Initiator" means an authorized officer, employee, or agent of Broward Health who initiates the Contracting Process. - 6.
+"Contract Administration" means the division of Broward Health's Office of the General Counsel responsible for the oversight, review, and administration of Broward Health's Contracts. - 7.
+"Contracts Management System" means Broward Health's electronic contracting system that serves as the centralized repository for all of Broward Health's Contracts and that contains all Contract reviews, approvals, and supporting documentation.

-- 2.4.
-"Contract" shall have the meaning ascribed to such term in Article II (Definitions) of the Business and Procurement Code.means all types of contractual agreements and Arrangements of the District, regardless of what they may be called or referred to, for the procurement or disposal of goods or services of any kind. - 3.5.
-"Contract Initiator" means an authorized officer, employee, or agent of the District Broward Health who initiates the contracting Contracting processProcess. - 4.6.
-"Contracts Administration" means the division of District Broward Health's department Office of the General Counsel responsible for the overseeing oversight, the review, and administration of the District's Broward Health's Contracts. - 5-7.
-"Contracts Management System" means Broward Health's the District's electronic contracting system that serves as the centralized repository for all District of Broward Health's Contracts and which that contains all Contract reviews, approvals, and supporting documentation. - 6.
-"Contracting Process" means the process followed for the oversight, review, and administration of Contracts, in accordance with Contracts Administration's Standard Operating Procedure, in the Contracts Management System when the District is entering into a Contract. - 7.8.
-"Corporate Executive Management" means the District's President/Chief Executive Officer, the District's Chief Financial Officer, their designees, or any other individuals authorized by the Board, to bind the District to Contracts as provided in Section XVI. of the Code. - 9.
-"CPO" shall have the meaning ascribed to such term in Article II (Definitions) of the Business and Procurement Code. - SuiteOffices who, as provided within the DistrictBroward Health's Organizational Chart, (1a) possesses authority over the DistrictBroward Health or over a particular DistrictBroward Health hospital, facility, department, or division; nand (2b) with the exception of the President/Chief Executive Officer, reports directly to the President/-Chief Executive Officer or directly to the Board.
-Such individuals include, without limitation, the District's (a) President/Chief Executive Officer, (b) Chief Financial Officer, (c) Chief Administrative Officer, (d) SVP, Operations, (e) Chief Medical Officer, (f) Chief Human Resources Officer, (g) any other individual who meets the criteria for being deemed "Department Authority," and/or (h) any other individual or position delegated such "Department Authority" from time to time by the President/Chief Executive Officer. - 11.
+- 8. "Contracting Process" means the process followed for the oversight, review, and administration of Contracts in the Contracts Management System. - 9.
+"CPO" shall have the meaning ascribed to such term in Article II (Definitions) of the Business and Procurement Code. - 10.
+"Department Authority" means the relevant individual in Broward Health's Corporate Offices who, as provided within Broward Health's Organizational Chart, (a) possesses authority over Broward Health or over a particular Broward Health hospital, facility, department, or division, and (b) reports directly to the President/Chief Executive Officer or directly to the Board. - 11.
 "Physician" means a doctor of medicine or osteopathy, a doctor of dental surgery or dental medicine, a doctor of podiatric medicine, a doctor of optometry, and a chiropractor. - 12.
-"Physician's Immediate Family Member" a Physician's spouse; birth or adoptive parent, child, or sibling; stepparent, stepchild, or stepsibling; father-in-law, mother-in-law, son-in-law, daughter-in-law, brother-in-law, or sister-in-law; grandparent or grandchild; and spouse of a grandparent or grandchild. - 8.13.
+"Physician's Immediate Family Member" a Physician's spouse; birth or adoptive parent, child, or sibling; stepparent, stepchild, or stepsibling; father-in-law, mother-in-law, son-in-law, daughter-in-law, brother-in-law, or sister-in-law; grandparent or grandchild; and spouse of a grandparent or grandchild. - 13.
 "Referral Source" means a Physician, a Physician's Immediate Family Member, and any other person or legal entity that is an actual source or recipient of healthcare business or referrals to or from Broward Health.
-"Focus Arrangement" means a Contract with an actual source of health care business or referrals to the District and involves, directly or indirectly, the offer, payment, or provision of anything of value; or is between the District and any physician (or a physician's immediate family member as defined in 42 C.F.R. § 411.351) who makes a referral to the District for designated health services (as defined in 42 U.S.C. § 1395nn(h)(6)).